zariiii9003/vblf/docs/index.rst

 .. code-block:: python

-   from blf.can import CanMessage, CanMessage2
+   from vblf.can import CanMessage, CanMessage2
-   from blf.reader import BlfReader
+   from vblf.reader import BlfReader

    # Open a BLF file
    with BlfReader("example.blf") as reader: